 Importance and Value

-- Unaltered stream corridors with wooded buffers, intact floodplain and riparian zones are better equipped to handle sediment transport and deposition resulting from erosion.
+- Unaltered stream corridors with woodland buffers, intact floodplain and riparian zones are better equipped to handle sediment transport and deposition resulting from erosion.

 - Lake Erie, along with the many rivers and tributaries that feed into it, supplies drinking water to 13 million people in the greater region and roughly three million Ohioans: protecting and enhancing Lake Erie and the rivers and streams that flow into it will provide better and safer drinking water that has fewer pollutants resulting from agricultural, industrial, residential, and commercial runoff.1